Na Zarot — Catacombs Review

 The Fourth Sin, Overall Discussion

-Immediately after the listener presses that play button, one is welcome to the open title track, NA ZAROT, where one is not welcome to any fancy opening but straight into the music.
-A welcome to raw instrumentation and grim vocals that continue throughout the remaining three pieces, where the music is shaped into four songs, each developed a motif expressed in the lyrics.
+Immediately after the listener presses that play button, one is welcome to the open title track, Na Zarot, where one is not welcome to any fancy opening but straight into the music.
+A welcome to raw instrumentation and grim vocals that continue throughout the remaining three pieces, where the music is shaped into four songs, each developed in a motif expressed in the lyrics.

 The Fifth Sin, The Memorabilia